 We want planning your own wedding to be a fun process with as little stress as possible!
 With this recommended wedding planning process, your event will be impeccably organized, and your day will feel like a dream when you finally get to celebrate.

-Below, we’re sharing the 17 steps you should take to can plan a wedding the savvy way!
+Below, we’re sharing the 17 steps to planning a wedding you should take to keep it budget savvy!
 Keep reading to see how you can plan your wedding like a professional wedding planner!

 1. Define Your Wedding Vision

 Before starting wedding planning, take care to identify the type of celebration you want.
 Think through the five senses of your wedding day.
 What do you want to see, hear, smell, touch, and taste on the big day?
 How do you want to feel?
 Who are you surrounded by?
 What season is it?
 What’s the temperature?
 Indoor or outdoor?
 Casual or luxe?
 Quirky or formal?